searjo/Forecasting_Delivery_Demand/README.md

 Multiple evaluation metrics are important - the MSE moving averages indicate that XGBoost performed best, while the SMAPE moving averages indicate that XGboost performed worst.

-Finally - we recognize a gridsearch and hyperparameters tuning would be best practice here, however we believe it is outside the scope of this assignment.
+A gridsearch and hyperparameters tuning would be best practice if continuing this project.
 Further tuning and experimentation would likely improve the XGB and RF models.